zer0cache/matic-docs/docs/develop/alchemy.md

 **Please copy and paste this address to save it somewhere**, as we will be using this address for later tutorials, so you don't want to lose it.

-If we go to the [Polygon Mumbai explorer](https://mumbai.polygonscan.com/) and search for our contract address we should able to see that it has been deployed successfully.
+If we go to the [Polygon Mumbai explorer](https://mumbai.polygonscan.com/) and search for our contract address we should be able to see that it has been deployed successfully.

 The `From` address should match your Metamask account address and the To address will say “Contract Creation”.
 But if we click into the transaction, we’ll see our contract address in the `To` field: